humanitec/about/README.md

-# We are Humanitec.
+# We are Humanitec

 **We provide an out-of-the-box internal developer platform to accelerate adoption of DevOps practices and Continuous Delivery for cloud-native, Kubernetes-based applications.**

 ## Introduction

 Elite development teams breathe DevOps and Continuous Delivery.
-Following their lead, organizations that want to improve their performance embark on DevOps transformations and start adopting Continuous Delivery.#
+Following their lead, organizations that want to improve their performance embark on DevOps transformations and start adopting Continuous Delivery.

 Despite moving to a loosely coupled architecture with matching dev team structure, investing in CI pipelines for all components, and automating a good chunk of testing, many find performance does not improve.